 Depending on the goals that you set for a chatbot, your choice of chatbot language interface can vary greatly.
 Chatbots can range from keyword recognition to AI chatbots, and before you build your chatbot you need to understand the strengths of each:

-1. Task bots
+I. Task bots

-2. Keyword chatbots
+II.
+Keyword chatbots

 Keyword chatbots use a simple keyword engine to understand what the visitor is asking and respond with the most appropriate answer.
 While they can be used for straightforward questions, they may not understand complex questions or phrases.

-3. AI chatbots
+III.
+AI chatbots

 When choosing between these language interfaces, you should establish what your must-haves are, and the types of questions that you expect students will ask.
 Ask yourself and your team about the types of questions the bot will handle.
 How broad is the range of questions that you anticipate?
 Does the bot need to be able to provide content like images, videos, and links within the chat?
 Will the bot need access to dynamic information from your CRM?

 Once you’ve established what you want to achieve with your bot, and the kind of interface the bot will use, you’re ready to start building.
 Chatbot vendors can take variety of approaches to chatbot deployment:

 Before you get started, you should understand how each vendor loads and maintains bot data.
 This includes whether the vendor has the capability to batch import your data, how the bot interface will appear to visitors, and the kind of support the vendor provides.
 If you’re deploying an AI chatbot, you should understand how the training happens and what tools you’ll need to maintain it.

 The best data for training your bot comes from the resources you’ve already built, including chat scripts, your knowledge base, and FAQs.
 Using what you already have available will help to speed along the deployment of the bot.
 Just keep in mind that you might need to adjust the language to be more conversational to make the chat more accessible.